 By using a wire loop and a magnetic field, the alternator creates power.
 As the wire spins through the different magnetic polarities, it creates alternating power.
 Both pushing and pulling electrodes to cause a current is ‘alternating.’

-Despite being called alternators, an inverter generator is the proper term for an AC generator.
+Despite being called alternators, an inverter generator is a proper term for an AC generator.
 The words are a little confusing, but the facts remain the same.
 Technically the generator is an electromagnetic device while the inverter is a powered electronics device.

 I recommend the Ampeak 2000W Power Inverter because it has both AC and DC outlets for running your devices and machines.
 The cooling fan, automatic shutdown, and alarm will help keep you safe.
 More importantly, it also helps prevent overworking your inverter generator.
 Click here to learn more on Amazon.